gitex-flow/gitex-flow-node/README.md

 **gitex-flow** is fully compatible with **git flow**.
 This means that gitex-flow uses the same commands as git flow, but with additional functionality:

-1. Automatic calculation of versions for release and hotfix branches using [semantic versioning (SemVer)](https://semver.org/) and BREAKING CHANGE flag of [conventional commits](#conventional-commits-guideline).
+1. Automatic calculation of versions for (pre-)release and hotfix branches using [semantic versioning (SemVer)](https://semver.org/) and BREAKING CHANGE flag of [conventional commits](#conventional-commits-guideline).
 2. Automatic dumping of npm project versions (`package.json`, `package-lock.json`).
 3. Automatic creation of a changelog for each version by [conventional commits](#conventional-commits-guideline).